On the Usefulness of Embeddings, Clusters and Strings for Text Generator Evaluation: Introduction

 Many automatic language generator evaluation metrics share the same underlying mechanism: the quantitative comparison of two probability distributions.
 Specifically, most metrics measure a difference between the distributions over strings defined by: (1) a language generation model\footnote{We define a language generator as a probability distribution $\qutterance$ over strings $\utterance$.
-Specifically, and contra prior work, we consider this distribution as used during generation.
-E.g., if decoding is performed with nucleus sampling, we consider the final distribution where every sentence not in the nucleus is assigned a probability of zero.\looseness=-1} and (2) the natural language itself.
-This includes some of the most widely used language evaluation metrics:\saveForCr{\footnote{ Most measures we consider are not metrics in a strict sense; we stick to the term ``metric'' out of convention.\looseness=-1}} cross-entropy \citep{shannon1948mathematical}, perplexity \citep{jelinek1977perplexity}, and (more recently) \mauve \citep{pillutla2021mauve}.
+Specifically, we consider this distribution as used during generation.
+E.g., if decoding is performed with nucleus sampling, we consider the final distribution where every sentence with tokens not in the nucleus is assigned a probability of 0.\looseness=-1} and (2) the natural language itself.
+This includes some of the most widely used language evaluation metrics:\footnote{ Most measures we consider are not metrics in a strict sense; we use the term ``metric'' out of convention.\looseness=-1} cross-entropy \citep{shannon1948mathematical}, perplexity \citep{jelinek1977perplexity}, and (more recently) \mauve \citep{pillutla2021mauve}.
 As typically applied to evaluate language generators, however, these metrics have a number of computational and qualitative issues (discussed in \cref{sec:computations}).
 Such issues manifest empirically: the most commonly used automatic metrics are known to correlate poorly with human judgements \citep{wiseman-etal-2017-challenges,reiter-2018-structured,sellam-etal-2020-bleurt,Gehrmann2021TheGB}.
-A newly proposed metric stands apart, being empirically effective at measuring language generator quality: \mauve \citep{pillutla2021mauve}.
-In theory, \mauve measures the area under the curve formed by the divergence between two probability distributions, qualitatively mimicking a precision--recall quantification \citep{pmlr-v108-djolonga20a,kynkaanniemi-improved}.
-The authors attribute the success of their metric to the qualitative properties of this new class of divergences.
-Yet, due to this divergence being in practice uncomputable, \citeauthor{pillutla2021mauve} propose an approximation to it.
-Specifically, rather than directly comparing the original two distributions over strings, \mauve first clusters these strings based on the embeddings of a pre-trained language model; it then estimates the proposed divergence using the multinomial distributions over these clusters.
-As we will show, this approximation is bad in both theory \cref{sec:bias_divergences} and practice \cref{sec:probabilities_correlation}---to the point that the term ``approximation'' is arguably a misnomer.
-Thus, the reasons why \mauve works well---knowledge which is important for the continued progress of language generator evaluation metrics---are still unknown.
-In this work, we aim to uncover these reasons.
-To this end, we consider the axes on which \mauve differs from other evaluation metrics: is \mauve's success due to its new divergence metric, to its ``approximation'', or to both?
-Through an empirical study, we identify \mauve's substitution of probability distributions over strings with distributions over embedding-based clusters as the main factor for its success.
-We show that mathematically, this substitution leads to a quite biased estimator of the original string-based divergences.
-Yet it also leads to metrics with much lower variance and stronger correlations with human judgements.
-In fact, all divergence measures analysed here correlate more strongly with human judgements when cluster-based distributions are used in place of the original string-based ones.\looseness=-1